Plan F, you would pay the 20% share until your total deductible and co-payments reach the limit, $2,340 in 2020.

 The High F deductible plan covers everything Plan F does, but the member must pay a certain amount of co-pays out of pocket before the plan will pay.
 Once the out of pocket cost has been paid, the coverage is the same as the regular Plan F, 100%

-A: No – it’s more like maximum $2,300 in annual co-pays.
-The image below is a detailed example of how the plan pays claims.
-Beginning each January 1, Medicare Part B claims are subject to an initial $183 deductible which the member pays (See claims highlighted and labeled “1” in image below.)
-After that, claims still get billed to Medicare which approves the claim, usually at a reduced amount.
-In the example labeled “2” below, the doctor submitted a $220 claim and then accepted the Medicare approved amount of $76.65.
-Medicare paid its 80% ($57.72) and the 20% balance ($18.93) is your responsibility.
-A standard F Plan would pay that 20%.
-With the High Plan F, you would pay the 20% share, the $18.93, until your total deductible and co-payments reach $2,300.
-So in the $220.00 claim example below the member’s $18.93 payment counts toward the $2,300 deductible.
+A: No – it’s more like maximum $2,340 in annual co-pays.
+Here is a detailed example of how the plan pays claims.
+Beginning each January 1, Medicare Part B claims are subject to an initial deductible which the member pays, the amount is adjusted annually and is $198 for 2020.
+After that, claims still get billed to Medicare which approves the claim, however usually at a reduced amount.
+Medicare Part B pays 80% of the claim and a standard F Plan would pay the remaining 20%.
+With the High Plan F, you would pay the 20% share until your total deductible and co-payments reach the limit, $2,340 in 2020.

 Q: Which hospitals and doctors will accept my High F card?